-If you visit Cape Town as a tourist with no idea about what to do, where to go and how to get there, the Citysightseeing bus might very well be what the doctor ordered.
-Usually, I prefer to walk around when I visit a new city but I have taken a tour or two in buses such as this in the past and so far, this has been my favorite.
+If you visit Cape Town as a tourist with no idea about what to do, where to go and how to get there, the Cape Town Citysightseeing bus might very well be what the doctor ordered.
+Usually, I prefer to walk around when I visit a new city.
+However, I have taken a tour or two in buses such as this in the past.
+So far, this has been my favourite.

 Before we arrived in Cape Town, I had read several (good) reviews about the tour bus and my mind was pretty much made up to use it, even if it was only for the first day.
 We wound up buying a 2-day ticket and our decision was solely based on costs as the tickets cost lesser than a day’s ticket and offered more route options.

 For us, the bus was more than just a tour bus.
 It became our main source of transportation.
 We had a stop just by our hotel, so it was easy to get to where we needed to go.

 The bus operates about four different tours in total, most of which are available all year round.
 Some of the tours come free with the purchase of the 2-day ticket, so it might be well worth your money if you plan to spend more than a day in the city.